Romulus (comics): Powers and abilities

 Little is known about the full extent of Romulus's powers.
-As with Wolverine, Romulus' primary power is an accelerated healing factor that allows him to rapidly regenerate damaged or destroyed tissue with far greater speed and efficiency than normal humans.
-The full limits of this power are not known, but he has healed wounds that ripped away the flesh from the right side of his face, exposing the bone, within a matter of seconds.
-Romulus' healing factor also grants him virtual immunity to known diseases and renders him highly resistant to most forms of drugs.
+Like Wolverine, Romulus' primary power is an accelerated healing factor that allows him to rapidly regenerate from injury.
+Romulus' healing factor grants him virtual immunity to known diseases and renders him highly resistant to most forms of drugs.
 It also affords him greatly extended longevity by slowing his natural aging process to an extraordinary degree as he claims to be tens of thousands of years old.
 However, Romulus is known to mix exaggeration and half truths in order to perpetuate the mystique surrounding him, though Romulus is ancient.
-Since the appearance of Remus, she has confirmed that Romulus is at least several thousand years of age.
-While he does show signs of aging, such as his hair turning almost completely white where it was once black, Romulus still has the same physical vitality and overall appearance of his physical prime.
+Since the appearance of Remus, she has confirmed that Romulus is at least several thousand years old.
+While he shows signs of aging - most of his hair has gone white, he still has the physical vitality and overall appearance of his prime.
 Romulus' senses of sight, smell and hearing are also enhanced to unknown superhuman levels.
 While they constitute a separate power, their efficiency is still somewhat linked to his healing factor.
-Romulus also possesses some degree of superhuman strength, the limits of which aren not fully known, though it has been shown as sufficient to lift Wolverine by the arm over his head using one hand and hurl him across a room.
+He is strong enough to lift Wolverine by the arm over his head with one hand and hurl him across a room.
 Romulus' speed, agility, and reflexes are similarly enhanced.
 His healing factor grants him partial immunity to the fatigue toxins generated by his muscles during physical activity, so he has much greater stamina and endurance than an ordinary human.
 He can exert himself physically for at least several hours before the buildup of fatigue toxins in his blood begins to impair him.
 He also possesses a single, retractable claw at the tip of each finger as well as elongated canine teeth.
 Romulus' claws are extremely sharp and are capable of cutting most known conventional materials and flesh.